aldairbalanzar/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach alters the original array and .map does not, instead it creates a new array with modifications of the original.

 2. What is the difference between a function and a method?

+A method is a function inside an object, and a typical function is just found anywhere.

 3. What is closure?

+Closure is the concept that contained functions have access to the outer scope but the outer does not have access to the inner.

 4. Describe the four rules of the 'this' keyword.

+Globally, 'this' will refer to the whole window... basically all of Javascript.
+Understand that 'this' refers to what initially called the statement.
+What it is referring to can be different each time like in a function constructor.
+To apply a particular value to 'this' we can use a method.

 5. Why do we need super() in an extended class?

+The super keyword unlocks access to the parent class for the child class.

 ## Project Set up